Extremal length in higher dimensions and complex systolic inequalities: Moduli spaces of complex tori

-Recall also how to build the moduli space $\mathcal{M}$ of such tori, up to biholomorphism.
-Any lattice $\Lambda$ in $\C=\R^2$ can be identified with an orbit of the right action of $GL(2,\Z)$ on the Stiefel space $L(\R^2)$ of linear bases
+The moduli space $\mathcal{M}$ of complex tori can now be built as follows.
+Any lattice $\Lambda$ in $\C=\R^2$ can be identified with an orbit of the right action of $GL(2,\Z)$ on the Stiefel space $L(\R^2)\simeq GL(2,\R)$ of linear bases on $\R^2$.
+As seen above, biholomorphic tori are obtained via complex multiplication, which induces the left action of $\C^*$ on $L(\R^2)$.
+The moduli space of complex tori is thus the double quotient